blaqkube/mysql-operator/docs/developers/welcome.md

 - Install the CRDs to your default namespace `make install`
 - Make sure you have installed an HTTP proxy as described in the previous section `export http_proxy=http://localhost:3128`
-- Run controllers outside of your cluster `make run ENABLE_WEBHOOKS=false`
+- Run controllers outside of your cluster `make run ENABLE_WEBHOOKS=false ARGS="--zap-encoder=console"`

 The operator should start.
 Once done, you can create a MySQL instance with a manifest like the one below; run `kubectl apply -f blue-instance.yaml` to